HomeWrestlers › Mita Taiki

 Age 5

-Captained Kindai to the All-Japan Student Championship team title (first in 13 years).
-Won West Japan Student individual title.
-Suffered left ACL tear in December of final year, had surgery in January.
+Captained Kindai to their first national team title in 13 years.
+Won West Japan individual title.
+Tore left knee ACL in final amateur tournament; surgery in January.

 September 2024